timthepost/splinfer/README.md

 If socket access to completion (e.g. OpenAI style) or MCP is desired, you can use the [Libsplinter Deno FFI bindings][4] and an Oak front-end.

-## Current Status
+## Current Status And Focus (What's Going On?)

 For the most part, it's still llama-cli.
-I'm in the process of converting
+That is very quickly going to change.

-***all*** I/O, including debugging, over to Splinter writes.
+I'm in the process of converting  ***all*** I/O, including debugging, over to Splinter writes.
 There's also a lot of wrangling around how memory and threads are ultimately going to be managed.

 The base [libsplinter wire protocol][5] is the starting point for handoff, and should be sufficient for what's needed, but everything is going to need